 Probably the most straightforward but still noteworthy safety procedures is having common sense.
 This includes reading and obeying warning labels, staying aware of your surroundings, carefully handling tools and equipment, and most especially, not fooling around.
 This could probably apply to any job in any facility, but the consequences are much more dramatic in a warehouse facility.
 Bumping into a desk might spill a coffee on some important paperwork, but an inattentive forklift driver bumping a pallet rack in a warehouse might collapse the entire structure.

 For a complete list of effective warehouse safety procedures, review OSHA regulations.
 There are several thousand regulations, so by no means is it realistic to learn all of them.
 They do come in handy if you are questioning the safety of a specific procedure, because OSHA outlines the proper safety techniques when utilizing virtually any piece of material handling equipment.

 This is just a brief overview of our safety recommendations.
 Reading up on OSHA regulations and carefully reading all safety instructions on all equipment will also help ensure safety within your warehouse facility.
 American Surplus Inc. also carries a wide variety of used industrial safety products.
 This includes column guards and protectors, guard rails, hand railings, end of aisle guards, safety gates, wire enclosures, and more.
 This will help protect your equipment and facility from the occasional bump or collision.

 Unsure of what you need for safety equipment?
 A member of our sales team will come to your warehouse facility, and provide recommendations as to what safety equipment could be utilized.
 Give us a call today, we will happily work with you to provide solutions to your material handling concerns.
-We have been doing so for over 20 years, and have over 30,000 clients to prove our success.
+We have been doing so for over 30 years, and have hundreds of thousands of clients to prove our success.